ngrisouard/254-lectures-2023S/README.md

         ```
         git clone https://github.com/ngrisouard/254-lectures-2023S.git
         ```
         To be honest, I don't use this protocol and I don't know if the rest of my instructions still apply if you use this protocol.

-   This should create a new directory called `254-lectures-2023S`, containing my lecture notes.
+   Either options should create a new directory called `254-lectures-2023S`, containing my lecture notes.

 ### Refreshing the lecture notes